mattrayner/docker-lamp/README.md

 ```

 ### Testing
 We use `docker-compose` to setup, build and run our testing environment.
-It allows us to offload a large amount of the testing overhead to Docker, and to ensure that we always test our image in a consistent way thats not affected by the host machine.
+It allows us to offload a large amount of the testing overhead to Docker, and to ensure that we always test our image in a consistent way that's not affected by the host machine.

 ### One-line testing command
 We've developed a single-line test command you can run on your machine within the `docker-lamp` directory.
 This will test any changes that may have been made, as well as comparing installed versions of Apache, MySQL, PHP and phpMyAdmin against those expected.